Ray's Pizza: History

 Ralph Cuomo opened the first Ray's Pizza, at 27 Prince Street in Little Italy, in 1959, named after his nickname "Raffie".
-In the 1960s he briefly owned a second Ray's Pizza, but sold it to Rosolino Mangano in 1964.
+In the 1960s, he briefly owned a second Ray's Pizza, but sold it to Rosolino Mangano in 1964.
 Mangano kept the name and later claimed that his was the first.
-In 1973, Mario Di Rienzo named his new pizzeria Ray's Pizza (which is now closed) after, he claimed, the nickname for his family in Italy.
-Also that year, Joseph Bari purchased a pizzeria from Mangano and renamed it, and several others, as Ray Bari Pizza.
+In 1973, Mario Di Rienzo named his new pizzeria Ray's Pizza (which is now closed), claiming it was based on the nickname for his family in Italy.
+Also that year, Joseph Bari purchased a pizzeria from Mangano and renamed it and several others as Ray Bari Pizza.
 By 1991, dozens of pizzerias in New York City had "Ray's" in their name, as well as those in other American states.

 In 1981, Gary Esposito purchased a pizzeria from Mangano.
 After opening several more "Original Ray's" restaurants, he partnered with Cuomo and Mangano to combine independent "Ray's" restaurants into an official franchise chain.
 As of 2011 there were at least 49 restaurants by some variant of that name in the New York City telephone directory, including one named Not Ray's Pizza.